Easy Colorful Easter Tablescape Ideas You Should Try

 Mommy Bunny was very fast and could easily lay down to fake a nap upon their return.

-The girls were always so amazed that I slept through the Easter Bunny’s visit and didn’t get to see him.
+The girls were always so amazed that I slept through the Easter Bunny’s visit and didn’t get to see him. (wink, wink)

 The incredulous dismay quickly turned to JOY as they dove into their basket full of jelly beans, bottles of bubbles, and, of course, a chocolate bunny!
 Bunny fun was always followed by Easter dinner with extended family.

-A special Easter table is in order.
 But here is the first dilemma…as much as I love our dining room, it is impossible to comfortably seat 12 people in the room.

 No problem!
 We will just use two rooms!